thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

             multidim_equivolume);
 </script>

-*Nice, but why do we need this second description?*
+*That's surprising!*

-Note that this description is not only equivalent, but also more general.
+Note that this description is also quite general.
 It is applicable for transformations between different number of dimensions as well:

 <center class='js'>
 <svg width="630" height="280" id="svg_equivolume_3d2d"></svg>